Assessment and Reporting

 Reporting to parents/carers and pupils occurs throughout the year in a number of forms.

-Interim Reports are produced in the Autumn and Spring Term for both KS1 and KS2 children.
-They provide information related to children’s progress and attainment.
+An Interim Report are produced early in the Spring Term for both KS1 and KS2 children.
+This provides information related to children’s progress and attainment.
 In addition to this, there is opportunity to provide information related to attendance, behaviour and a social aspect to the child.

 Annual Reports are produced in the Summer Term for KS1 and KS2.
 They are summative and informative, providing information on progress and achievements throughout the year.
 They inform parents/carers of targets to work on and information related to attendance.